-Designed from the ground up to meet the data storage needs of today’s media creators and demanding professionals, the 5D builds on Drobo’s fully automated functionality with blazing-fast performance in a compact design.
-Leveraging cutting-edge Thunderbolt and USB 3.0 connectivity, along with the innovative use of solid state drives (SSDs) – Drobo 5D is the highest-performing personal storage array on the planet.
-Not only is it fast, Drobo 5D is easy-to-use, expandable, flexible, and guaranteed safe.
+Redesigned from the ground up to meet the data storage needs of today’s media creators and demanding professionals, Drobo 5D builds on the fully automated functionality of previous Drobo arrays by adding blazingfast performance.
+Leveraging cutting-edge Thunderbolt 2 and USB 3.0 connectivity — along with the innovative use of solid state drives (SSDs) — Drobo 5D is the highest performing personal storage array on the planet.

 Built on our award-winning BeyondRAID technology, the Drobo 5D protects your data without any intervention – even in the event of multiple drive failures.
 You can even switch from single to dual disk redundancy with a single click, ensuring enterprise-level dual parity data protection when required.
 Drobo’s with BeyondRAID are also self-healing and have virtual hot-spares.
 If a drive happens to fail, Drobo will automatically re-layout the data to return to a protected state without disruption.